schollz/gojot/README.md

 ![](https://img.shields.io/badge/coverage-45%25-yellow.svg)

 ![](https://camo.githubusercontent.com/4e8c3264d9656edef93de9749f152b18314f780e/687474703a2f2f692e696d6775722e636f6d2f4936457a4544482e6a7067)

-## SDEES is for Distributed Editing of Encrypted Stuff

 Ok.
 But, really, `sdees` is just a fancy wrapper for `git` and `vim`/`nano`/`emacs` that allows you to make time-stamped entries to encrypted documents (like a notebook or journal) while keeping the entire document synchronized.